Jeremye3180/Python-Independent-Study/entries/entry7.md

 # Welcome Back

 Hello all you wonderful people, this week I have been tinkering around with examples of plotly and I have been trying to breakdown what different lines of code do  before I start the framework for my final project next week.
-I figured I would take a few examples of code from the plotly tutorial.
+I figured I would take a look of an example of code from the plotly tutorial together.